bjack205/altro.org/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `content/*/*.mdx`.
-The page auto-updates as you edit the file.
+The page updates as you edit the file and refresh.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/search](http://localhost:3000/api/search).
 This endpoint can be edited in `pages/api/search.js`.